 For more information, START HERE.
 This is the Civil Protection Brochure published by the Idaho Supreme Court.

 Do not take these matters lightly!
 If you are fighting a NCO/CPO or if you have been charged with violating either of these court orders, let me fight to protect your rights, freedom, and reputation.
-Call me to discuss your case today.
+Call me for a free consultation.